-In follow-up correspondence, management stated that it is often infeasible to incorporate this as a performance measure for facility heads in pay for performance.
+In follow-up correspondence, management also stated that it is often infeasible to incorporate this as a performance measure for facility heads in pay for performance.
 The Office of National Preparedness (ONP) has instead built performance measures into each of their systems and will give incentive awards based on exceeding performance measures.
 Management has developed drafts of their National Preparedness Award System and Performance Measures Assessment Scorecards and plans to implement them by October 1, 2008.
-Management's comments, in their entirety, are included in Appendix F.